bubu59/bubu59/README.md

 <img align="center" src="img/mobius_frontend.jpg" width="500">

 The project was submitted as part of Solana Summer Camp 2022 Hackathon organized by Solana.
-Our group identified a key problem with Fundraising and that is....
+Our group identified a key problem with Fundraising and that is 85% of startups delay the delivery, and 14% don’t deliver at all what was promised to the angel investors.
+As of today, crowdfunding platforms have accountability and trust problems.
+In many cases, money from investors has gone into wrong campaigns and has been misused

-Over the course of the hackathon, my team prototyped a platform which serves as a Crowdfunding platform for users to mae contributions based on what they value or are of interest to them as well as have a part in voting if the project they are contributing to should continue to recieve funding based on the deliverables set by the fundraisers through a DAO voting mechanism.
+Over the course of the hackathon, my team prototyped a platform which serves as a Crowdfunding platform investors can know to whom the money is going and how they are spending it.
+A smart contract helps to block the funds within blockchain until the project or startup founder makes progress in the project.

 Find out more about the project at our repository: